GiggleLiu/dmrg/README.md

-# mps
+# DMRG and vMPS

-Matrix product state and matrix product operators.
+Numerical methods of density matrix renormalization group and variational matrix product state.